THIS ARTICLE SUMMARISES PROGRESS IN 2012

 Cationic lipophosphoramidates constitute a class of cationic lipids we have already shown to be efficient for in vivo gene transfer.
 Herein, we report the synthesis of a cationic lipophosphoramidate bearing two phytanyl chains (BSV18) as hydrophobic domain, and studied its gene transfection properties.
 In vitro, BSV18 exhibited a high transfection efficacy associated with a low cytotoxicity.
 (31)P NMR studies of various cationic lipophosphoramidates in water solution suggested that the phytanyl chains may favor the formation of an inverted hexagonal phase, a supramolecular arrangement which is presumed to enhance the endosomal escape and consequently increase the transfection efficiency.
 In vivo, systemic delivery of BSV18-based lipoplexes allowed a high efficiency of gene transfection into the mouse lung.
 With a view to clinical application, we evaluated not only the efficiency of lung transfection but also the eventual in vivo side-effects.
 Thus, in addition to monitoring the in vivo transfection efficiency by bioluminescent imaging and identifying by immunohistochemistry the cell types transfected, we also assessed in living animals the potential liver reaction as well as the inflammatory and immune responses induced by BSV18-mediated transfection.
 All those adverse effects were actually highly transient.
 Thus, taken together, these results indicate that lipophosphoramidates equipped with two phytanyl chains may have great potential for lung gene therapy, in particular for Cystic Fibrosis.

-Professor Pierre Lehn (figure 8) is a leading French scientist and researcher into various aspects of gene therapy.
+Professor Pierre Lehn (fig. 13) ) is a leading French scientist and researcher into various aspects of gene therapy.
 He has held various senior advisory positions in the charities relating to cystic fibrosis and muscular dystrophy.
 He is a member of the scientific advisory committe of the UK Gene Therapy Consortium and from 2009 President du Conseil Strategique de la Recherche de Vaincre La Mucoviscidose.

 Lindig j, Steger C, Beierdorf N, Michl R, Beck JF, Hummel T, Mainz JG.
 Smell in cystic fibrosis.
 Eur Arch Otorhinolaryngol 2012; Aug 14.[PubMed]

 An interesting study of sense of smell in people with CF. Normosmia (a normal sense of smell) was found in 62.8% of healthy controls but only in 28.6% of people with cystic fibrosis.
-The importance of these findings to appetite and nutrition was stressed by the authors.
+The importance of these findings to appetite and nutrition was stressed by the authors in this detailed study.

 Martin B, Schechter MS, Jaffe A, Cooper P, Bell SC, Ranganathan S. Comparison of the US and Australian cystic fibrosis registries: the impact of newborn screening.
 Pediatrics 2012; 129:e348-55.
 [PubMed]